Tips from the Trenches

 Multiples are extra special.
 The friendships and relationships they will have with one another is life long, deep, and so very worth it.
 Yet sometimes there is a lack of information for these special parents.
 These tips and tricks have been compiled from some of our parents.

 Pregnancy Tricks and Tips:

 - Exercise regularly and start early.
 Gentle walks, water aerobics, and squats can keep you limber and strong.

 - Shop around for a medical team that listens to you and you can trust.

 - Use chiropractors, acupuncturists, and physical therapists to work out the kinks of pregnancy and to facilitate good body mechanical, good posture, and alignment for exercise.

 - Talk to the women around you about birth and newborns.
 Take a childbirth class.
-Hire a doula with multiples experience.
+Hire a doula with multiples experiences.
 And surround yourself with powerful birth energy.

 - Use alternative care to assist with stress and sleep.
 Mediation apps, essential oils, herbs/homeopathy, and prepare for the unknown to promote sleep.

 - Pack your hospital bags at 30 weeks as multiples can arrive early and there can be unexpected complications even if you do everything ‘right’.

 - Meet with a lactation consultant with multiple experiences early.
 Be prepared to nurse, pump, and even supplement in the beginning.